leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 It is standard to place a title somewhere on each spreadsheet to tell the users the topic of the current sheet.

 ###### 2 - Filter parameter input area
 Here, users can enter filter text for specific columns.
-The Data Function which pulls in the data is programmed to look at these cells and only return data records from the Data Portal who data abides by the restrictions of the filter parameters.
+The Data Function which pulls in the data is programmed to look at these cells and only return data records from the Data Portal who data abide by the restrictions of the filter parameters.
 For each data record returned, the columns specified in the filter parameters (for example, CompanyName) must *contain* the filter text provided by the user (for example "market").

 ###### 3 - Column names section
 This section generally occupies 1 row and simply displays the titles of the data that appears below in each column.